kurtisjunior/your-authors-big-five/README.md

 ## Instructions

 1. Sign up to both Twitter's and IBM Watson's APIs.
-Create a 30 day free trial with IBM Bluemix.
+Create a free trial account with IBM Bluemix.
 Spend some time reading about how they work.
+[Bluemix](https://console.bluemix.net/)

 2. Make authenticated requests, using Postman, to each of the APIs.